 by Isabella L. Bird

-Why this author: These are the true stories as written and shared by Isabella Bird in 1873.
+This book is based on true stories written and shared by Isabella Bird in 1873.
 She’s definitely quirky and unique.
 A character not to be missed.

-Overview of A Lady’s Life in the Rocky Mountains: In 1873, female travel writer Isabella Bird rode horseback through the Rockies.
+In 1873, female travel writer Isabella Bird rode horseback through the Rockies.
 The stories of her adventures were published first in letters to her sister and later in A Lady’s Life in the Rocky Mountains.
 She’s quite the character, remembered for being the first woman to climb Longs Peak in a flowing Hawaiian gown.
-You’ll love traveling through the Rockies and experiencing life almost 150 years ago with her.
+Rocky Mountain National Park is without a doubt my favorite park and I believe you’ll love traveling through the Rockies and experiencing life almost 150 years ago with Isabella.

 by Stephen King